lihini223/C-Programming/Basic_Programs.md

 1. The expression (after switch keyword) must yield an integer value i.e the expression should be an integer or a variable or an expression that evaluates to an integer.
 2. The case label values must be unique.
 3. The case label must end with a colon(:)
+4. The next line, after the case statement, can be any valid C statement.
 ## Conditional operator statement